Skip to content

 Heat 1 tablespoon of olive oil in a Dutch oven over low to medium heat.
 Add the diced chicken and keep turning the poultry until sealed on all sides.

-Take the pot off heat (using mitts – that pot will be hot) and remove the chicken, put your Dutch oven back over the heat.
+Take the pot off heat (using mitts – that pot will be hot) and remove the chicken, and put your Dutch oven back over the heat.

 Add the other tablespoon of olive oil then add onion, diced carrots, and salt, cook till translucent for 2 to 3 minutes, and stir to stop sticking and burning.
 Add curry powder while continually stirring for 1 minute.